Explore Countries

 • Reach out to the Indian Embassy or Consulate – they can offer legal aid, help with documentation, or guide repatriation.

-• Inform your university’s international student office – they often have dedicated staff for emergency support.
+• Inform your university’s international student office – most universities have emergency helplines and safety protocols to assist students during medical or safety-related issues.

 • Stay connected with family back home – keep someone informed about your situation.